-We are working to end the social acceptability of sexual harassment in Egypt.
-All our activities are geared towards encouraging bystanders – normal people like you and me everywhere around Egypt – to speak up against harassers and have a zero-tolerance attitude towards sexual harassment.
+We are working to engage all of Egyptian society to create an environment that does not tolerate sexual harassment.
+All our activities are geared towards encouraging bystanders and institutions to speak up against harassers and have a zero-tolerance attitude towards sexual harassment.

 We believe that sexual harassment will stop only when harassers stop harassing.
 This will only happen when we all stop ignoring harassment, making excuses for harassers, and tolerating their behaviour.
-Not so long ago standing up to sexual harassment and assault was the norm in Egyptian society and we Egyptians were proud of the safety and dignity of our neighborhoods.
-We all remember hearing stories of bystanders standing up to harassers, chasing them and shaving their heads as a mark of shame.
 By re-establishing social consequences for harassers – and making role models of people who stand up to them – we believe that harassers can be deterred from harassing again.

 We work to achieve our mission by convincing bystanders and institutions to stand up to sexual harassment before or when they see it happen.
 This way, by taking a collective stand against sexual harassment, we as a society can create social and legal consequences that discourage harassing behavior and seriously reduce it.

 We crowdsource SMS and online reports of sexual harassment and assault and map them on our online map.
 We use these reports to show people the scale of the problem and to dispel myths about, and excuses for, sexual harassment – like for example that ‘how women dress’ or ‘sexual frustration’ are reasons and excuses for sexual harassment.